 Becoming Involved in NCRTA: Promoting the Advancement of Licensed Recreational Therapists in NC.
 (0.15 CEU’s)

-Presenters: John Rhodes, MS LRT/CTRS
+Presenter: John Rhodes, MS LRT/CTRS

 Ever wonder what goes on behind the scenes of NCRTA?
 Come find out how NCRTA is supporting recreational therapists in the state of North Carolina.
 This session will cover NCRTA as an organization, what goes into conference planning, and where you fit in!